johnvilsack/python-notes/docs/how-to-use-with-ai.md

 **Good:** Copy and paste screen output, especially errors; provide samples of the output that is incorrect

-### Better Debugging
+### Debug Tips

-Ask AI to:
-1. Tell AI to print verbose output for debugging
-2. When troubleshooting, ask it to process only the first few lines to cut down on processing time
-3. If you still have problems, ask AI to create 'Step-Through' code so you can confirm each step
+- Ask for verbose output
+- Test with small samples first
+- Request step-by-step code if stuck

 ## Example: Conversation Flow